CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 --------------------------------
 When you write a new parser class, you define the regular expressions used to match patterns in each line of the device output.
 The parser then adds the matched values as key-value pairs to a Python dictionary, as defined by the associated schema class.
 The parser class inherits from the schema class to ensure that the Python dictionary returned by the parser follows exactly the format of the defined schema.

 The following example shows a schema and parser class for the ``show lisp session`` command.
+As you can see, the schema and parser classes are within the same python file.
 Take a look at the example, and then we'll explain how it works.

 .. code-block:: python